 I find A4 size pads to be a convenient, general size.

 However, if I’m out walking I often only take an A5 Pad in a plastic bag with watercolours, pencils etc.

-Pencils – at least 2B in softness, I usually use a 5/6B for sketching and a Graphite Stick.
+Pencils – at least 2B in softness, I usually use a 5/6B for sketching and sometimes a Graphite Stick.

 Something to sharpen them with, I usually take a scalpel with the blade taped the handle.
 So that it doesn’t cut anything unintentionally.

 However, for larger paper sizes I take a full set of watercolours and an A4 pallet.

-A set of brushes, again dependant on paper sizes.
+A selection of brushes, again dependant on paper sizes.
 I often take a smaller brush 1-2 (size), medium 5-7 and a larger brush for laying down washes – I have a size 20 round that I like for this.
-(But they are rather expensive, but mine has last a very long time).
+(They are rather expensive, but mine has last a very long time).
 I generally use round brushes, but that’s up to the individual’s own preference.

 Tissue/Kitchen Roll – a sheet or two.